Scott Allan: Hibernian (third spell)

 Allan returned to Hibernian during the summer of 2019, having agreed a three-year contract with the club.
 He scored the winning goal in his first league appearance since signing, against St Mirren on 3 August.

 During the early part of the 2020–21 season Allan was unable to play or train due to an unspecified medical issue.
 He resumed training in early December, although manager Jack Ross would not put a timescale on Allan playing in a match.
 On 23 January, Allan made his first appearance for Hibs after five months out of the team.
 Allan later said that he had been diagnosed with hypertrophic cardiomyopathy, a heart condition that caused tiredness and shortage of breath.

 On 27 March 2021, Allan joined Inverness CT on loan for the rest of the 2020–21 season.

 Allan returned to Hibs for the 2021–22 season, but made only six starts and was released at the end of his contract.
 Over his three spells at Easter Road, he made 129 appearances in all competitions and scored 17 goals.

 Arbroath

-Having expressed his worry that he was being overlooked by clubs as a potential signing due to his physical problems, on 17 August 2022 Allan signed for Scottish Championship side Arbroath on a two-year deal.
+Having expressed his worry that he was being overlooked by clubs as a potential signing due to his physical problems, Allan signed for Scottish Championship side Arbroath on 17 August 2022, on a two-year deal.

+Larne (loan)

+On 23 August 2023, after failing to nail down a regular place at Gayfield, Allan joined Northern Irish club and reigning NIFL Premiership champions Larne on a season-long loan.
+Allan was an unused substitute in the County Antrim Shield final in which Larne defeated Glentoran.
+Despite being unavailable for the majority of the season, Allan came on as a substitute and scored in Larne's final league game of the season in a 5–0 win over Coleraine which saw them confirmed as champions.

+Kelty Hearts

+After leaving Arbroath in the summer, Allan joined Scottish League One club Kelty Hearts on a permanent deal in July 2024 as both a player and the first team coach under manager Michael Tidser.
+Allan made his competitive debut on 16 July in a Scottish League Cup group stage game away to Elgin City.
+Allan scored his first goal for the club in the first minute of a league win at home against Stenhousemuir.
+Allan also scored the following week in an away win over former club Arbroath.
+In their end-of-season squad update, Kelty announced that Allan was departing the club.

+In July 2025, Allan announced his retirement from playing football and that he had joined Scottish League Two club East Kilbride as the side's first-team coach.